Last Updated on

 If you are looking for a bit more space, Penzion Slunečný Dům has rooms that feel like apartments.

-And for stunning modern apartments in a historic building, you have to check out Apartmany Chornitzeruv dum.
+And for stunning modern apartments in a historic building, check out Apartmany Chornitzeruv dum.

 This is a UNESCO World Heritage Site.
 For more info click here.
 You can see all the UNESCO World Heritage Sites I’ve visited here.